Luoyadan/CRB-active-3Ddet/README.md

 ### Install `pcdet v0.5`
-NOTE: Please re-install `pcdet v0.5` by running `python setup.py develop` even if you have already installed previous version.

-Install this `pcdet` library and its dependent libraries by running the following command:
+Our implementations of 3D detectors are based on the lastest [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet).
+To install this `pcdet` library and its dependent libraries, please run the following command:

 ```shell
 python setup.py develop
 ```
+> NOTE: Please re-install even if you have already installed pcdet previoursly.

 # Getting Started
 The **active learning configs** are located at [tools/cfgs/active-kitti_models](./tools/cfgs/active-kitti_models) and [/tools/cfgs/active-waymo_models](./tools/cfgs/active-waymo_models) for different AL methods.
 The dataset configs are located within [tools/cfgs/dataset_configs](./tools/cfgs/dataset_configs),